 - Place garbage cans in front of each aisle to ensure that waste packaging paper, broken pallets, etc., are not littered around.

 - Also, keep basic janitorial supplies and services at the ready.
-Keep spill kits handy in case of accidental spillage or littering on the aisles.
+Keep spill kits handy in case of accidental spillage or littering in the aisles.

-During the year 2015, according to a report from the US Bureau of Labor Statistics, slips and trips were the second biggest cause of fatal accidents at workplace.
+According to a report from the US Bureau of Labor Statistics,

 4. The Fourth S – Seiketsu – Standardize